 One is to use recycled materials whenever possible.
 Recycled paper, for example, can create packaging cushions or void fill.
 Other sustainable materials that can be used include bamboo, wool, and cornstarch peanuts.

-Make Warehouses And Offices More Energy Efficient
+Make Warehouses And Offices More Energy-Efficient

 Warehouses and offices are responsible for a significant amount of the energy used in shipping.
 To achieve carbon-neutral shipping, making these buildings more energy efficient is essential.
 This can be done through various measures, such as installing energy-efficient lighting and heating/cooling systems, improving insulation, and using renewable energy sources.

-LEDs use far less energy than traditional incandescent bulbs, and they last much longer, so they can save money in the long run.
 Improving insulation will also help reduce energy consumption, as it will keep heat in the winter and cool air in the summer.
+Finally, using renewable energy sources, like solar panels or wind turbines, can help offset these buildings’ carbon emissions.

 Purchase Carbon Offsets